 This policy applies to information we collect when you choose to use this website, and also to personal information which we process further to supplying services to you.

-This website is owned by Ethical Board Group Ltd, 34 South Molton Street, Mayfair, London, W1K 5RG
+This website is owned by Ethical Board Group Ltd, 51 Philpot Street, London, E1 2JH

 Who we are

 Ethical Board Group Ltd (‘we’ or ‘us’) are a ‘data controller’ for the purposes of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (‘GDPR’) (as applicable the “Legislation”) where we control the purposes for which we process your personal information.